jaanga/terrain-plus/cookbook/hgt-viewer/readme.md

 [HGT Viewer R4]( http://jaanga.github.io/terrain-plus/cookbook/hgt-viewer/latest/ )

 ## Concept

 ### Mission
-Provide a web browser viewer for HGT files - binary data containers of elevation data
+Provide a web browser viewer for HGT and SRM files - binary data containers of elevation data

 ### Vision
 Help make it easier and faster to visualize mashed-up elevation data from a variety of sources